 Where a Workgroup member is repeatedly unavailable, as guidance on 3 consecutive occasions, and does not give permission for the Workgroup to proceed without them as in (d), under 8.20.9 the CUSC Modifications Panel may choose to replace or remove them.

-The CUSC Modifications Panel may add further members or the Workgroup chairman may add or vary members to a Workgroup.
+The CUSC Modifications Panel may add further members or the Workgroup chair may add or vary members to a Workgroup.

 The CUSC Modifications Panel may (but shall not be obliged to) replace any member or observer of a Workgroup appointed pursuant to Paragraph 8.20.3 at any time if such member is unwilling or unable for whatever reason to fulfil that function and/or is deliberately and persistently disrupting or frustrating the work of the Workgroup.